Frequently Asked Questions

 This type of degree is best for self-motivated, self-starting students.
 In our online degree programs, courses are taught asynchronously: they generally do not meet at a specific time each week, so you can work around your job or personal schedule.

-We follow the BGSU academic calendar: 16-week semesters for fall and spring; summer consists of two separate 6-week terms.
-Summer courses are shorter overall but involve a higher time commitment per week.
+We follow the BGSU academic calendar: 15 or two 7-week semesters for fall and spring; summer consists of two separate 6-week terms.
+Summer and 7-week courses are shorter overall but involve a higher time commitment per week.
 See the BGSU Academic Calendar for details.

 Courses consist of reading, online discussions with the course or small groups/partners, research and presentations of ideas in writing and on the web in video, images, etc. Courses vary in their subject matter and style of interaction.